nextthingco/docs/Gadget-docs/source/includes/_build.md

 * **image**

 	```
-	image: nextthingco/blink
+	image: nextthingco/gadget-blink-python
 	```

 Specify an image to pull from the Docker Hub repo in this field.
-This example pulls an image from the "blink" repo under the "nextthingco" username.
+This example pulls an image from the "gadget-blink-python" repo under the "nextthingco" username.

 **Note:** If the tag is not included the image with the default "latest" tag will be pulled.